-Valuation of intangible assets With reference to Note 2 and Note 13.
+Valuation of intanglible assets

+With reference to Note 2 and 13.

 Goodwill and other intangible assets with an indefinite useful life represents a significant part of BHG Group's assets.
 The Company performs an impairment assessment of the assets based on a calculation of the discounted cash flow for the cash generating units in which goodwill and other intangible assets are reported.

-This impairment test is based on a high level of judgements and compared to previous year, as a result from changes in the assumptions regarding future cash flows.
-Information is provided in Note 2 and Notes 13 as to how the Company's management has undertaken its assessments, and also provides information on important assumptions and sensitivity analyses.
-Key variables in the test are growth rate, profit margins, overheads, working capital included in the financial statements. requirements, investment requirements and discount factor (cost of capital).
+This impairment test is based on a high level of judgements and assumptions regarding future cash flows.
+Information is provided in Note 2 and 13 as to how the Company's management has undertaken its assessments, and also provides information on important assumptions and sensitivity analyses.
+Key variables in the test are growth rate, profit margins, overheads, working capital requirements, investment requirements and discount factor (cost of capital).